Cattail Control

 Apply pond dye

-To keep Cattail from returning on your pond, we recommend applying Vision Pond Dye.
+• To keep cattail from returning to your pond, we recommend applying Vision Pond Dye.
 Vision Pond Dye hinders plant development by blocking sunlight into the water and also gives your pond a clean blue color.
+Based on your pond area measurement findings, measure the appropriate amount of Vision Pond Dye into a bucket.
+The label recommends applying 1 quart per 1 surface acre of water at a 5-foot average depth.
+Pour the pond dye over the edge directly into the body of water, and the water's natural movement will disperse the dye.

 Key Takeaways